Shunderpooch/WPI-CS-2303-Systems-Programming/Readme.md

 ### Program 4
 Program 4 generated cross references of every word (case-insensitive) that it finds in an ASCII text file with a Binary Search Tree data structure, and sorts these words in order alphabetically, noting the number of occurences of the word and the lines the word occurs on.
-Further insight into this program can be found [Here] (http://web.cs.wpi.edu/~rek/Systems/C14/Program4_C14.pdf)
+Further insight into this program can be found [Here](http://web.cs.wpi.edu/~rek/Systems/C14/Program4_C14.pdf).

 This program was done in pairs, and I do not have permission to share my partner's name.
 I will refer to them in files as "Program Partner".